sagucsd/edu-research-DAP/README.md

   scale_fill_manual(values = c("#E60023", "#45A3FE")) +
   theme_minimal()
 ```
 In this dot plot, we can see that the postDAP scores show less variation than preDAP scores.
 While most participants improved, participants **Y000084** and **Y000043** saw decreases.
 Notably, a high-scoring outlier in the pre-DAP data (**Y000059**) disappeared in the post-test.
-We must then ponder why participant Y000059 might have such a high preDAP score that is not reflected in their postDAP score.
+Why did participant Y000059 have such a high preDAP score that is not reflected in their postDAP score?
+Is there a problem with the scale or the survey procedure?
+Is there response bias?
+Were there specific circumstances that impacted these participants as they took the surveys?

+**With small datasets, outliers are more obvious and significant and make a greater difference in how we analyze and interpret the data.**